 This standard does not specify the correct height of 1100mm for permanent productsThis standard does not specify a wind loading that is appropriate for all sites (such as the ones in North London).

-- The 2005 Work at Height Regulations require those who have a duty of care to carry out work at height safely by implementing a Risk Assessment.
+The 2005 Work at Height Regulations requires those who have a duty of care to carry out work at height safely by implementing a Risk Assessment.

 5. What if I already have guardrail on my roof?
 Does it work with the new standard?